peejaywk/VinylRack/testing.md

 Once the error was resolved the user was redirected to the product details page for the new product displaying the correct information.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

 #### Test Results
 * **PASS**

 ### Test-015 : Edit Product
+Test to check that admin users can edit and existing product on the site.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Login in as an admin user click on any product to open up the product details page.
+3. Click in the edit link to open the edit product page.
+4. Confirm that the form is populated with the correct information for the product being edited.
+5. Edit the Genre by clicking the Edit Genre button.
+Confirm that the Genre is updated on the product edit page.
+6. Repeat step 5 above for Artist and Record Label.
+7. Once the product has been modified click the Update Product button to save the changes.
+8. Confirm that the user is redirected to the product details page and that the changes are displayed.
+9. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+10. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Click the edit link in the product details page opened up the edit page with the correct information being displayed in the form.
+The Genre, Artist and Record Label could be changed by clicking on the corresponding button and updating the information in the modal form.
+The information was updated in the edit product page once saved and the modal closed.

+After making changes to the product and clicking the Update Product button the user was redirected to the product details page showing the updated information.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-016 : Delete Product
+Test to check that admin users can delete a product from the site.

+1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
+2. Login in as an admin user click on any product to open up the product details page.
+3. Click on the delete link and confirm the modal appears prompting the user to confirm deletion.
+4. Click No and confirm that the modal is closed and the product has not been deleted from the site.
+5. Click on the delete link again and this time click on Yes to confirm deletion.
+6. Confirm that the correct product has been deleted from site.
+7. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
+8. Repeat the above steps using a mobile device if possible.

+#### Test Notes
+Clicking on the delete link on the product details page opened up the confirmation modal.
+Clicking No closed the modal without deleting anything from the site.
+Clicking on Yes deleted the correct product from the site.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-017 : Add to Wishlist